News about Discovery+ launching in Canada, "What Happened, Brittany Murphy", "Shetland", and more.

 In terms of Canada, it seems to be too early to say what will happen.
 The two Canadian media companies we mentioned above, Bell and Corus, also have separate long-term partnerships with WarnerMedia – Bell for HBO programming and Warner Bros. films, Corus for Cartoon Network and Adult Swim programs, among others – so it doesn't make the situation more or less complicated than it has been for Discovery by itself.

 Some analysts have speculated that this merger might be a catalyst for the merged company to select a single Canadian company to work with going forward.
-If that were happen, it would make it much easier for a fuller Discovery+ service to launch in Canada.
 However, we're not sure the existing partnerships with either Bell or Corus can be easily or quickly unwound.
 And in any case, again, it is not likely to happen before the Warner/Discovery merger closes in mid-2022.

 - June 9, 2021 – minor updates, such as recent changes to what appears on the DiscoveryPlus.com website in Canada